nixlang-wiki/nixlang-wiki/faq.md

 It's hosted as part of the kubernetes cluster initially deployed for https://rime.cx.
 We use traefik as a reverse proxy so we can have a lot of domains for the same cluster.

 You can see uptime info at https://uptime.nixlang.wiki.

+## Why isn't nixlang.wiki limited to just Nix topics

+Why should we arbirarily limit it like that, when we could instead allow documenting anything that could be useful to a Nix user?

+One of the great advantages of the Arch Linux wiki is that it has a very broad amount of topics, and if you're an arch user, having all that information, but with a slant specifically towards arch usage is a superpower.

+There is no reason we shouldn't be able to have nice stuff like that, we're a big distro.